 What Is Debt Consolidation?

 Debt consolidation is when a borrower takes out new credit in order to pay off their other previous debts.
-This can include all forms of credit from payday loans, credit card debt, auto loans, student loans, installment loans and other personal loans.
+This can include all forms of credit from payday loans, credit card debt, auto loans, student loans, installment loans and other personal loans like mortgages.

 How Does Debt Consolidation Work?

 To consolidate their debt, a borrower will usually apply for a personal loan through their bank or another lender.
 If this is a specified debt consolidation loan, the lender may directly pay off the borrower’s other debts.
-Alternatively, the borrower will use this money to pay off any outstanding credit.
+Alternatively, the borrower will use this money to pay off any outstanding credit they may currently have.

 Why Do People Use Debt Consolidation?

 People use debt consolidation to make it easier to manage their finances.
 Once the borrower’s previous debts are paid off, they will only need to make a single payment each month on the new loan.
 This helps the borrower keep on top of debt and streamline repayments.
 Additionally, debt consolidation lowers the amount a borrower pays each month.
 However, the loan period is extended.